google/certificate-transparency/README.md

 Within a main top-level directory, gclient handles the process of:

  - generating subdirectories for each dependency
- - generating a subdirectory for for the CT log code itself
+ - generating a subdirectory for for the CT Log code itself
  - building all of the dependencies
  - installing the built dependencies into an `install/` subdirectory
  - configuring the CT build to reference the built dependencies.